SyraAudio/Unison/README.md

 ## Warning!
 Protocol in alpha state!
 This protocol is in its very very early stages and **will change** alot!
 We do not recommend implementing it into a product until it hits a stable version.
 At Syra Audio, we will constantly implement it into our products to check if the protocol is missing anything.
 Of course you are allowed to do so as well, but use at your own risk.

+## General overview
+The protocol enables software and hardware manufactures (and enthusiasts) to build there own devices and apps that are compatible with eacht piece of soft- and hardware that implements this protocol.

+Since the most obvious application to control is a digital audio workstation, the protocol focuses on enabling the needed functionalities for this software.
+In general audio software other than full fledged DAWs are often just a subset of a DAW and should therefore be compatible with the protocol.

+The protocol is divided in a transport or main section that includes transport control general display of information and various other global functions.
+Since Unison isn't limited to 3 byte packages (like MIDI) the Unison protocol can cover way more functions.

+The channels are divided into zones.
+To make it easy for manufacturers, the Unison protocol assumes a zone to be a max of 16 channels and a max of 16 zones (bundled into 1 byte).
+So the protocol supports a maximum of 256 channels.
+Each zone can have fewer than 16 channels, with different zones being completely independent from each other.
+So one zone can have two channels while another one has 16.

 ## Roadmap

 - [ ] Define base protocol